Invivogen

 • Readily assessable NF-κB/AP1-inducible SEAP reporter activity

-• Detection of both human and mouse RANKL
+• Detection and quantification of human and murine RANKL activity

 References: